kanta1977/document_analysis_project/README.md

 for each post, aggregates per subreddit and overall, and saves one figure per metric to `results/figures/`.

+->change the explanation to the latest file name and pyhton file option for each explanation.

 ## Results and Discussion

 _The community figures (compression, summariness) are built from the